mtshomskyieee/mvp_math_solver/Readme.md

 This application uses a modular architecture with:

-- Multiple specialized agents (solver, verification)
+- Multiple specialized agents (solver, verification, cas)
 - Virtual tool creation from successful problem-solving sequences
 - Integrated validation and retry workflow

+## Running using Docker
+Run the following
+- `docker compose build`
+- `docker compose up`

 ## Running

-1. Clone the repository
-2. Setup a virtual environment `python3 -m venv venv` then `source venv/bin/activate`
+1. Setup a virtual environment `python3 -m venv venv` then `source venv/bin/activate`
    1. remember to run `source venv/bin/activate` every time you open a shell to this project to run
    2. ☝️ Yes, you must activate your environment to grab locally installed libs
-3. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r requirements.txt`
-4. Set your OPENAI_API_KEY or edit main.py 's override_key with your key
+3. Set your OPENAI_API_KEY or edit main.py 's override_key with your key
-   4. ☝️☝Add your key
+   1. ☝️☝Add your key
-5. Run `streamlit run main.py`
+4. Run `streamlit run main.py`

 ## Running unit tests